VasKho/PPvIS-Labs/Term_2/Lab_1/README.md

 ## About

 This project is some kind of simulation of ocean life.
-It's written in Python and provides a CLI for work.
+It's written in Python and provides a CLI and GUI for work.

 Here you can also find my first experience on OOP in Python.